railroadpm/site/README.md

 The app should now be running on your local machine here: [http://localhost:3000](http://localhost:3000).
 And the API will be running locally on port 1313.

+#### app.config.js

+Note that in order to configure the app to use your local API server, you may need to change the `API_HOST` setting in `app/app.config.js`.

 ### Browser Setup

 Chrome is highly recommended during development.
 In Chrome, install: